POUNDIAN/.github/profile/README.md

 The imaged used in the header is currently a shoddy digital version of Gaudier-Brzeska’s drawing of Pound.
 We would like a better version to be supplied, ideally in .svg format.

-__A New Font__

-Currently the website uses Dante Monotype (+ Dante Monotype Titling for headings).
-Currently DanteMTTitling breaks the website: it does not have a glyph for the apostrophe, `’` or `'`.
-In the spirit of the modern, I think a sans-serif font would suit the project better.
-Any suggestions for fonts are welcome.
-Even better if someone wanted to make one.

 ## Resources Online

 _This is not a sufficient place to define our desired dataset, nor source it.
 This is just a note._